EnumeratedDev/stormfetch/README.md

 ```
 make SYSCONFDIR=/etc
 ```
 - Run the following command to install stormfetch into your system.
-You may also append a DESTDIR variable at the end of this line if you wish to install in a different location
+You may also append a DESTDIR variable at the end of this line if you wish to install in a different root directory
 ```
+make install
-make install PREFIX=/usr SYSCONFDIR=/etc
+make install-config SYSCONFDIR=/etc
 ```